AnthonyFelefly/Project-Pharmacy/README.md

 ```[bash]
          npm install -g yarn
 ```
-2-Gt the front-end code And use yan to resolve dependencies.
-In order to do open a folder of your choice and open a terminal or command line window in this folder path in which you will run these commands:
+2-Get the front-end code And use yarn to resolve dependencies.
+In order to do so, open a folder of your choice, then open a terminal or command line window in this folder path in which you will run these commands:
 ```[bash]
          git clone https://github.com/AnthonyFelefly/Project-Pharmacy.git
          cd Project-Pharmacy